tvaskisalo/supercell-exercise-2023/README.md

 #### Exercise 1

 Since the make_friends and del_friends are assumed to be in order without timestamp, I chose not to use threads for this exercise.
 Threads, by design, do not guarantee that messages would come in order.
 For example if thread 1 sends a make_friends message for users ab" and "bc" and thread 2 sends a del_friends message for users "ab" and "bc" at the same time.
 Now we cannot know which message was supposed to be sent first.
 So it is inconclusive wheter users "ab" and "bc" should be friends or not.
-Even though we can assume that they come in order, that would be a false assumption if the program, by design, does not guarantee that.
+Even though we can assume that they come in order that would be a false assumption if the program, by design, does not guarantee that.

 #### Exercise 2